Oxyliteral/PF-WOTR-mod-archive/README.md

 **BiggerGoldenDragon**
 Changes Golden Dragon size modifier from 0.16 to 1.00.
 Because why not?

+**Harem**
+Adds dialog option to end Jealousy dialogue in act 5 without influencing any flags or etudes.
+Galfrey romance unchanged (still checks).
+A Dance of Masks will spawn all romanced companions into that one spot, but the actual chosen companion is based on internal component id.

 Modding Notes:
 Components with the same name generally are unable to stack.
 For example, copy pasting a component three times means the game only recognizes it once.
+This is only for components in the same file.

+Merge, Union, Concat, Replace.

+Merge merges the components themselves, not the array.

+Union adds components to the array without duplicate, Concat doesn't care about dupes.

+Replace replaces the array entirely.

 For adding items to units, use Upgraders, as those are runtime-friendly.
 Otherwise, it only changes when the unit is first created.

+Units drop only equipped items.
+Upgraders must have "TryEquip" set to true.
+There are some exceptions, such as Vellexia, who do not drop anything, and the Father of Worms in the Prison, who drops loot despite not having anything equipped.

+Stackable enhancement bonuses max out at +5.
+Unstackable enhancement bonuses have no limit.

 Vendor shared tables are added through Etudes when the chapter is updated.